stacklane/docs/🗄/Article/users/settings.md

 As with the root file, settings in a sub-directory file are in scope for all descendants, unless another 👤.yaml is specified, in which case that begins a new scope.

-Using sub-directory configurations achieving various common layouts.
+Use sub-directory configurations to achieve various common layouts.
-Note that in the examples below, an `/auth/` area is always provided for login, and that the proper setting for this area is `auth: optional`.
+In the examples below, an `/auth/` area is always provided for login, and the proper setting for this area is `auth: optional`.

 ## Public Main Site, Private App